perez987/AppleHDA-back-on-macOS-26-Tahoe/README.md

 ### Requirements for MyKextInstaller and SimpleLoader

 - Tahoe Kernel Debug Kit.
 If the same macOS version exists (e.g., `Kernel Debug Kit 26.2 build 25C56` for `macOS Tahoe 26.2 build 25C56`), that's the one to use.
 If it doesn't exist because Apple hasn't released it yet, use the closest previous version.
-MyKextInstaller downloads and installs it for you but SimpleLoader doesn't.
+MyKextInstaller downloads and installs it for you but *Laobamac* SimpleLoader doesn't.
 My repository's version of SimpleLoader does implement the option to download the correct KDK if it doesn't exist on your system.

 <figure>
   <figcaption></figcaption>